signalfx/integrations/collectd-mesos/README.md

 ### USAGE

 Below are screen captures of dashboards created for this plugin by SignalFx, illustrating the metrics emitted by this plugin.
-The dashboards are included in this repository and can be imported into SignalFx or other monitoring products.
-[Click here to download](./Page_Mesos.json).

 #### Monitoring Mesos clusters